SirPryderi/CSCU9T6-Exam-Notes/README.md

 ## Prediction
 **Prediction** is the act of guessng the identity of one thing, purely based on the description of another.
 Not necessarily predicting future events.

-Prediction differs from **classification** because it is usually able of predicting continuous numerical values, whereas classifications are able to _predict_ discreet nominal values.
+Prediction differs from **classification** because it is usually able of predicting continuous numerical values, whereas classifications are able to _predict_ discrete nominal values.

 Most prediction techniques are based on mathematical models:
 - Linear regression